 with Félicia Atkinson and David Toop

-The exhibition “Polyphone” will be shown at the Kunstsammlung Gera and the Museum für Angewandte Kunst Gera from July 2nd to September 19, 2021 and at the Musée d’art et d’histoire Paul Éluard in Saint-Denis from April to July 2022 with the participation of the following artists and musicians:
+The exhibition “Polyphon(e).
+Polyphonies visuelles et sonores / Mehrstimmigkeit in Bild und Ton” will be shown at the Kunstsammlung Gera and the Museum für Angewandte Kunst Gera from July 2nd to September 19, 2021 and at the Musée d’art et d’histoire Paul Éluard in Saint-Denis from May 20 to November 7, 2022, with the participation of the following artists and musicians:

 Lawrence Abu Hamdan, Félicia Atkinson, Oliver Beer, Candice Breitz, Carlfriedrich Claus, Kazumichi Fujiwara, institute for incongruous translation (Natascha Sadr Haghighian and Ashkan Sepahvand), Rolf Julius, Christina Kubisch, Christian Marclay, Vincent Meessen, Francisco Meirino, Ari Benjamin Meyers, Rie Nakajima, Max Neuhaus, Olaf Nicolai, Ute Pleuger, Natascha Sadr Haghighian, Matthieu Saladin, Neue Vocalsolisten Stuttgart, Lerato Shadi, Dennis Tyfus, Jorinde Voigt, Euridice Zaituna Kala